 If you’ve shopped online more often since the pandemic began, you’re not alone.
 You and countless others have helped e-commerce platforms like Shopify thrive.
-With revenues booming, Shopify’s stock has had a great 2021 despite some hiccups related to the pandemic.
+With revenues booming, Shopify’s stock had a great 2021 despite some hiccups related to the pandemic.

 To see how much Shopify is worth, take a look at this snapshot of the company’s current state, along with a discussion of the company’s history, value and future outlook.